kendrum/cosmicHarmonium/readme.md

-Cosmic Harmonium helps you to learn to play the chants correctly.
+Cosmic Harmonium will help you learn to play the chants correctly.